-- Suction system area used with a cushion linter, with or without sealing bands, or direct skin contact of the residual limb.
-The socket has a one-way valve to expel the air out of the socket, which created negative pressure in the socket to attain suspension.
+- Suction system area used with a cushion liner, with or without sealing bands, or direct skin contact of the residual limb.
+The socket has a one-way valve to expel the air out of the socket, which creates negative pressure in the socket to attain suspension.

-- The elevated vacuum system utilizes an eternal pump to draw the air out of the socket and obtain negative pressure inside of the socket to achieve suspension.
+- The elevated vacuum system utilizes an external pump to draw the air out of the socket and obtain negative pressure inside of the socket to achieve suspension.

 - The shuttle lock system consists of a pin that is threaded to the distal end (bottom) of the liner, which then engages to the locking mechanism attached to the bottom of the socket to achieve suspension.

-- The lanyard system often used with transfemoral (above knee) prostheses.
+- The lanyard system is often used with transfemoral (above-knee) prostheses.
 It consists of wearing a liner, and attached at the distal end of the liner is a Velcro strap or braided string.
 Then it is fed through the locking mechanism and pulled out of the bottom of the socket to obtain suspension.

 How do I learn to use my prosthesis?

 Your first steps using the prosthesis will be taken in our office during the fitting process.
 Upon receipt of the prosthesis, you will participate in a physical therapy gait training program to learn how to walk.

 How long does a prosthesis last?